 - BC.
 Members of the commission shall serve without compensation. - CD.
-Commission members shall serve staggered five-four-year terms.
-Of the initial members appointed, the three members selected by the council from nominations submitted by the council shall be appointed for one year, the three members appointed by AFM, SAG-AFTRA, IATSE, and the Recording Academy Nashville Chapter shall be appointed for three years, and the members selected by the council from nominations submitted by the Entertainment Industry at large shall be appointed for four years, three members shall be appointed for four years.
-The appointing authorities shall equitably divide the durations of their respective initial appointments until the commission is fully appointed as described here.

-2.147.040 - Purpose Mission of the commission
+Commission members shall serve staggered five four-year terms.
+Of the initial members appointed, the three members selected by the council from nominations submitted by the council shall be appointed for one year, the three members appointed by the mayor shall be appointed for two years, three the members appointed by AFM, SAG-AFTRA, IATSE, and the Recording Academy Nashville Chapter shall be appointed for three years, and the members selected by the council from nominations submitted by the Entertainment Industry at large shall be appointed for four years, three members shall be appointed for four years, and three members shall be appointed for five years.
+The appointing authorities shall equitably divide the durations of their respective initial appointments until the commission is fully appointed as described here. - 2.147.040 Purpose Mission of the commission